Domestic USA Free Shipping on Retail Orders over $120

 For cannabis flowers destined for hash and extraction markets, the criteria can vary greatly depending on the type of extract to be produced.
 For example, live rosins require the preservation of strong terpenes and color, which often necessitates freezing fresh flowers.
 On the other hand, ethanol extraction fully strips terpenes from the flowers, negating the need for extensive drying and curing to maximize cannabis derived terpene retention.
 It is important to align the quality, infrastructure, and effort of the drying and curing process with the intended market.
 Harvesting and drying cannabis can be a challenging and resource-intensive task, making it vital to match the production scale to the available expertise.

 Join us in this comprehensive post-harvest series as we explore the intricacies of drying and curing cannabis.
 From preserving terpene profiles to achieving optimal moisture content, this critical stage truly separates the artisans from the masses.
-By understanding the market-specific considerations and implementing best practices, cultivators can unlock the potential of their harvested cannabis while ensuring exceptional quality and consumer satisfaction.
+By understanding market-specific considerations, cultivators can unlock the potential of their harvested cannabis.
+Implementing best practices also plays a key role in this process.
+By doing so, they can ensure exceptional quality and achieve higher levels of consumer satisfaction.
 Stay tuned for the upcoming blog posts in which we delve deeper into the essential aspects of post-harvest techniques.

 ATLAS SEED NEWSLETTER